Tropic of Capricorn (novel): Writing

 During a three-week vacation from Western Union in 1922, Miller wrote his first novel, Clipped Wings, a study of 12 Western Union messengers.
 It has never been published; only fragments remain, although parts of it were recycled in later works, including in the brief portraits of Western Union messengers in Tropic of Capricorn.

 In the spring of 1927, Miller was living in the Brooklyn neighborhood of Brooklyn Heights with his second wife June Miller and her lover, Jean Kronski.
 He had recently obtained a new job working for the Parks Department.
 One day, he returned home to find a note saying they had taken a boat to Paris.
 Soon after, Miller moved back in with his parents in Brooklyn.
 One night in May 1927, Miller stayed at the Parks Department office after work and typed up a 32-page document he called June, outlining the details of their relationship.
 He would use the document as source material for Tropic of Capricorn as well as The Rosy Crucifixion trilogy.
-Miller would also repurpose numerous scenes into Tropic of Capricorn from his unpublished third novel Lucky Lesbians (later retitled Crazy Cock), which he worked on from 1928 to 1930 and which was ultimately published in 1991 (over a decade after his death).
+Miller would also repurpose numerous scenes into Tropic of Capricorn from his unpublished third novel Lucky Lesbians (later retitled Crazy Cock), which he worked on from 1928 to 1930; it was ultimately published in 1991 (over a decade after his death).

 Miller began writing Tropic of Capricorn in earnest toward the end of 1933 while living in Paris.
 At the time, he was also writing Black Spring, and putting the finishing touches on Tropic of Cancer.
 Early on, he referred to Tropic of Capricorn as "the June book."
 His biographer Robert Ferguson called the book Miller's attempt at "retrieving in written form as much as possible of the disappearing past."
 Although referred to as "the June book," his second wife is more of an influence than a primary character, making only a short appearance.
 The book is dedicated "To Her," in reference to June.